 The background and skills of each of the non-executive directors is complementary.
 This assists the Board in effectively reviewing and challenging the performance of management and the exercise of independent judgement.
-The skills, qualifications, experience and relevant expertise of each director, and his term of appointment, are summarised in the Directors section of the Directors' Report contained within this Annual Report.
+The skills, qualifications, experience and relevant expertise of each director, are summarised in the Directors section of the Directors' Report contained within this Annual Report.

-Two of the non-executive directors, Messrs John Ingram (who is Chairman) and Greg Laurie, are independent, in that they do not hold a material amount of shares in the Company, nor do they receive any financial benefit from the Company, apart from the directors fees disclosed in the Annual Report.
+Two of the non-executive directors, Messrs John Ingram (who is Chairman) and Greg Laurie, are independent.
+They do not hold a material amount of shares in the Company; they do not receive any financial benefit from the Company, apart from the directors fees disclosed in the Annual Report; and they have not previously been directly employed by, professionally engaged with, nor had a material contractual relationship with the Company.
 These directors provide the Company with relevant information to enable the Company to continually assess this independence.

-The Board acknowledges that the current structure does not strictly comply with Recommendation 2.1 (that "A majority of the board should be independent directors.").
+The Board acknowledges that the current structure does not strictly comply with Recommendation 2.1 that a majority of the board should be independent directors.
 However, the current Board has extensive depth and breadth of knowledge of and expertise in the retail sector and other relevant functional areas.
 In addition, the Company's Chairman is a non-executive independent director.
-The directors believe that for a Company of Nick Scali Limited's size, the current composition of the Board is appropriate and effective with a suitable balance of skills, experience and expertise.
+The directors believe that for a Company of Nick Scali Limited's size the composition of the Board during the reporting period was appropriate and effective with a suitable balance of skills, experience and expertise.

+The Board has not established a nomination committee; instead the responsibility for these practices rests with the full Board.
 During the reporting period a formal performance evaluation of the Board was undertaken which included a review of Board activities generally, including its effectiveness, composition and processes.
 The review seeks written input and comment from each director and the Chairman oversees the compilation and evaluation of the review results, ensures discussion with all directors and directs any outcomes from the review.
+When considering the size and composition of the Board, the intention of the Directors is to achieve a balance between the need for a mix of skills and diversity of background, whilst ensuring that the size of the board is appropriate and effective given the size of the organisation.